CIBC-Internal/python/Doc/library/shutil.rst

       .. versionadded:: 3.3

-.. function:: move(src, dst)
+.. function:: move(src, dst, copy_function=copy2)

    Recursively move a file or directory (*src*) to another location (*dst*) and return the destination.

-   If the destination is a directory or a symlink to a directory, then *src* is moved inside that directory.
+   If the destination is an existing directory, then *src* is moved inside that directory.

-   The destination directory must not already exist.
 If the destination already exists but is not a directory, it may be overwritten depending on :func:`os.rename` semantics.

    If the destination is on the current filesystem, then :func:`os.rename` is used.
-Otherwise, *src* is copied (using :func:`shutil.copy2`) to *dst* and then removed.
+Otherwise, *src* is copied to *dst* using *copy_function* and then removed.
 In case of symlinks, a new symlink pointing to the target of *src* will be created in or as *dst* and *src* will be removed.

+   If *copy_function* is given, it must be a callable that takes two arguments *src* and *dst*, and will be used to copy *src* to *dst* if :func:`os.rename` cannot be used.
+If the source is a directory, :func:`copytree` is called, passing it the :func:`copy_function`.
+The default *copy_function* is :func:`copy2`.
+Using :func:`~shutil.copy` as the *copy_function* allows the move to succeed when it is not possible to also copy the metadata, at the expense of not copying any of the metadata.

+   .. audit-event:: shutil.move src,dst shutil.move

    .. versionchanged:: 3.3
       Added explicit symlink handling for foreign filesystems, thus adapting it to the behavior of GNU's :program:`mv`.
       Now returns *dst*.

+   .. versionchanged:: 3.5
+      Added the *copy_function* keyword argument.

+   .. versionchanged:: 3.8
+      Platform-specific fast-copy syscalls may be used internally in order to copy the file more efficiently.
+See
+      :ref:`shutil-platform-dependent-efficient-copy-operations` section.

+   .. versionchanged:: 3.9
+      Accepts a :term:`path-like object` for both *src* and *dst*.

 .. function:: disk_usage(path)

-   Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes.
+   Return disk usage statistics about the given path as a :term:`named tuple` with the attributes *total*, *used* and *free*, which are the amount of total, used and free space, in bytes. *path* may be a file or a directory.

    .. versionadded:: 3.3

+   .. versionchanged:: 3.8
+     On Windows, *path* can now be a file or directory.

-   Availability: Unix, Windows.
+   .. availability:: Unix, Windows.

 .. function:: chown(path, user=None, group=None)